healpy/healpy/README.rst

 * plotting capabilities (mollweide and gnomonic projection)

-* reading and writing of Healpix FITS maps and alm
+* reading and writing of HEALPix FITS maps and alm

 Requirements
 ------------